 This paper explores direct relations between corporate investment behavior and the timeliness of accounting recognition of economic losses (TLR) reflected in a country's accounting regime.
-We explicitly investigate the extent to which TLR plays a role in disciplining the investment decisions of firm managers.
-Building on the idea that asymmetric verification standards underpin TLR, we hypothesize that TLR has an asymmetric impact on investment behavior that depends on whether a firm is facing a decrease or an increase in investment opportunities.
-Specifically, we hypothesize that the sensitivity of investment to a decline in investment opportunities is increasing in country-level TLR, consistent with more timely loss recognition disciplining managers to avoid negative net present value projects.
-On the other hand, we hypothesize that TLR will not influence the sensitivity of investment responses to increasing investment opportunities.
+We explicitly investigate the extent to which TLR influences investment decisions of firm managers.
+Given the asymmetric emphasis on negative outcomes inherent in TLR, we hypothesize that TLR will most strongly influence investment behavior when managers face deteriorating investment environments.
+We conjecture that TLR will have an asymmetric impact on investment behavior whereby TLR impacts firms' investment decisions in the face of declining investment opportunities, but not in the face of increasing in investment opportunities.
 Using firm-level investment decisions spanning twenty five countries, we find that investment responses to declining opportunities increases with TLR, while we find no evidence that TLR influences the sensitivity of investment to increasing investment opportunities.
-Our results are robust to alternative estimates of TLR, alternative estimates of investment responses to changing investment opportunities, and to controls for important country-level, industry-level, and firm-level variables that may impact firms' investment decisions.
+Our results are robust to alternative estimates of TLR, alternative estimates of investment responses to changing investment to controls for important country-level, industry-level, and firm-level variables that may impact firms' investment decisions.